Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Applications: Universal Approximation and Graph Separation

 \subsection{Graph separation}

-We now consider the implications of Theorem~\ref{thm:continuous_alph} for graph separation, using the terminology from \cite{xu2018powerful}.
-Let $\GnSig$ denote the collection of all graphs $G=(V,E,\bh^{(0)})$ with at most $n$ vertices, endowed with vertex features $\bh_v^{(0)} $ that assume values in a countable alphabet $\Sigma \subseteq \RR^d$.
-We consider message passing neural networks that recursively, for $t=1,\ldots,T$, create a new node feature $\bh_v^{(t)} $ from the previous feature $\bh_v^{(t-1)} $ via
+We now discuss the implications of \cref{thm:continuous_alph} for graph separation, using terminology from \cite{xu2018powerful}.
+Let $\GnSig$ be the collection of all graphs $G=(V,E,\bh^{(0)})$ with at most $n$ vertices, endowed with vertex features $\bh_v^{(0)} \in \Sigma$, where $\Sigma \subseteq \RR^d$ is a countable alphabet.
+We consider GIN-like \cite{xu2018powerful} MPNNs that recursively, for $t=1,\ldots,T$, calculate node features $\bh_v^{(t)} $ from the previous features $\bh_v^{(t-1)} $ by

 After the $T$ iterations are concluded, a global feature is computed via a \emph{readout function}: